Sorted alphabetically. Select a letter for more.

 If you are concerned about your child’s progress, please make a time with your child’s teacher to discuss your concerns.

 Newsletters are a valuable form of communication to inform parents, caregivers and the community of school news, upcoming events, to display achievements, for reminders and sports information.
-Weekly newsletters are sent home via email or as a paper version on Thursdays.
+Monthly newsletters are available on the first Tuesday of the month on the school website.
+Please contact the office if you are unable to access the newsletter online.

 Parent assistance in the classroom is valued.
 Teachers are encouraged to invite parents to assist in classroom activities such as reading, writing, craft etc. Requests for this support are usually initiated by the child’s class teacher.
 The school will endeavour to ensure that a parent point-of-view is sought when planning school activities or on curriculum-related committees.
 Parents are also invited to take part in ‘special’ occasions such as sports carnivals, excursions, school clubs etc.